beeware/colosseum/README.rst

 evaluated.
 Once evaluated, the layout will be cached.
 Modifying any CSS property on a node will mark the layout as dirty, and the layout will be recomputed the next time the layout is accessed.
-For example, if we switch the outer node to be a "column" flexBox, rather than a "row" flexBox, you'll see the coordinates of the child boxes update to reflect a vertical, rather than horizontal layout::
+For example, if we switch the outer node to be a "column" flex box, rather than a "row" flex box, you'll see the coordinates of the child boxes update to reflect a vertical, rather than horizontal layout::

-    >>> node.flexDirection = 'column'
+    >>> node.flex_direction = COLUMN
     >>> print(node.layout)
     <Layout (1000x1000 @ 0,0)>
     >>> for child in node.children: